Bucks vs. Pacers Player Props Betting Odds

 |3PM

+- The 12.7 points Brook Lopez scores per game are 0.8 less than his prop total on Wednesday.

+- He has collected 5.0 boards per game, 0.5 more than his over/under for Wednesday's game.

-- Lopez's 1.6 three-pointers made per game is 0.1 more than his over/under on Monday.
+- Lopez has made 1.6 three-pointers per game, which is more than his over/under on Wednesday (1.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.